housework-robot/main/S06_robot_side/S06E06_mushibot_spiffs.md

 1. Configure `platformio.ini`,
 2. Create a partition table,
-3. Make an image of the files, and upload to the ESP32 board, using Platformio tools,
+3. Build the filesystem image, and upload it to the ESP32 board, using Platformio tools,
 4. Write C++ programs to manage the uploaded files,
 5. Upload the programs to ESP32 board, and run them.